canonical/pylxd/doc/source/contributing.rst

 pyLXD follows `PEP 8`_ as closely as practical.
 To check your compliance, use the `pep8` tox target::

-    tox -epep8
+    tox -e pep8

-.. note: if this fails then the code will not be merged.
+.. note:: if this fails then the code will not be merged.
 If there is a good
           reason for a PEP8 non-conformance, then a ``# NOQA`` comment should be added to the relevant line(s).

 Testing
 -------

 Testing pyLXD is in 3 parts:

-1. Conformance with `PEP 8`_, using the ``tox -epep8`` command.
+1. Conformance with `PEP 8`_, using the ``tox -e pep8`` command.
-2. Unit tests using ``tox -epy27`` and ``tox -epy3``.
+2. Unit tests using ``tox -e py27`` and ``tox -e py3``.
 3. Integration tests using the ``run_integration_tests`` script in the root of the repository.

-.. note: all of the tests can be run by just using the ``tox`` command on it's
+.. note:: all of the tests can be run by just using the ``tox`` command on it's
           own, with the exception of the integration tests.
 These are not automatically run as they require a working LXD environment.

 All of the commands use the `Tox`_ automation project to run tests in a sandboxed environment.
 On Ubuntu this is installed using::